hibooboo2/giggum/README.md

 Each iteration:
 1. Reads the current tasks and progress
-2. Runs OpenCode CLI with the prompt from `prompt.md`
+2. Runs OpenCode CLI with the configured prompt command
 3. The AI chooses the highest priority task to work on
 4. Implements the feature and runs feedback loops
 5. Commits the changes and updates progress
 6. Continues until all tasks are complete or iteration limit is reached
+7. Optionally sends webhook notifications upon completion

+The program uses the OpenAI base URL `http://100.83.162.29:1234` by default and the `opencode/big-pickle` model.

 ## Feedback Loops